-A FPELL Grant award is received for one award year (July 1 to June 30 of the following year), and is not automatically renewed for the next award year.
-Students must re-apply for the FPELL Grant and submit a Maximum Annual Award: \$5,550
+A FPELL Grant award is received for one award year (July 1, 2021 to June 30, 2022), and is not automatically renewed for the next award year.
+Students must re-apply for the FPELL Grant and submit a Maximum Annual Award: \$6,495.00

 Disbursement: they are made based on per payment period via a check credit to the student's tuition account.
-Website www.ed.gov/programs/fpg/idex.html